CLIMADA-project/climada_python/CONTRIBUTING.md

 * You will be listed as author of the CLIMADA repository in the [AUTHORS](AUTHORS.md) file.
 * You will improve the quality of the CLIMADA software for you and for everybody else using it.
-* You will hopefully gain insights into scientific software development.
+* You will gain insights into scientific software development.

 ## Minimal Steps to Contribute